-Pro Tip: If you put your partner in charge, guarantee that you let them really be in charge.
-It might be hard to let sometimes go fully, but you can divide and conquer.
+PRO TIP: If you put your partner in charge, guarantee that you let them really be in charge.
+It might be hard to let it sometimes go fully, but you can divide and conquer.

 When it comes to weddings and events, DIY tasks can be a big undertaking.
-We offer a great deal of help in terms of DIY-ing your wedding or event on this site, BUT we also understand that not one person can do EVERYTHING.
-If you are working longer hours and not enough time to get to DIY tasks, you have to be honest with yourself and cut out the little tasks.
+We offer a great deal of help in DIY-ing your wedding or event on this site, BUT we also understand that not one person can do EVERYTHING.
+If you work long hours and do not have enough time to get to DIY tasks, you must be honest with yourself and cut out the little tasks.

 If you really want to DIY a few aspects of your wedding, pick the one you think you will have the greatest impact on.